-2 Remove the foil from the magnet.
+2. Remove the foil from the magnet.

-3. Place the magnet on the phone.
+Place the magnet on the phone.

-If you experience frequent signal loss or noise during calls, move the Phone Now magnet to another place on the telephone receiver.

-Only use magnets supplied by the manufacturer.
+- If you experience frequent signal loss or noise during calls, move the Auto-Phone magnet to another place on the telephone receiver. - Only use magnets supplied by Beltone.

-How to use Phone Now
+How to use Auto-Phone

-- 1. Lift the telephone to your ear. - 2.
-When you hear a short melody, the phone program is active.
+- 1. Lift the telephone to your ear. - $2. \ \ \ When you hear a short melody, the phone program is active.$

-- You may need to move the telephone receiver slightly to find the best position for reliable Phone Now activation and a good hearing experience on the telephone. - · If your hearing aids have the Comfort Phone functionality enabled, the hearing aid on the non-phone ear automatically attenuates. - Do not cover the phone loudspeaker opening with the magnet. - If the function does not work to your satisfaction, moving the magnet to another position may improve ease of use and comfort - If your hearing aids do not switch to the telephone program consistently, try repositioning the magnet or adding additional magnets.
+- You may need to move the telephone receiver slightly to find the best position for reliable Auto-Phone activation and a good hearing experience on the telephone. - If your hearing aids have the Asymmetric Phone Handling functionality enabled, the hearing aid on the non-phone ear automatically attenuates. - Do not cover the phone loudspeaker opening with the magnet. - If the function does not work to your satisfaction, moving the magnet to another position may improve ease of use and comfort - If your hearing aids do not switch to the telephone program consistently, try repositioning the magnet or adding additional magnets.

-Flight Mode (optional)
+Flight Mode / Wireless Communication Off Mode (optional)

-Your hearing aids can be controlled from your mobile device or Remote Control, an option that can be added by your hearing care professional.
+Your hearing aids can receive wireless signals.
+For example, they can be controlled from your mobile device or remote control.
+Information transmission can also take place between your hearing aids.
 However, in some areas you are requested to turn off wireless communication.

-This hearing aid contains a radio frequency transmitter.
-When boarding a flight, follow airline instructions and turn off hearing aid wireless functionality when and as directed.
+- This hearing aid contains a radio frequency transmitter.
+When boarding a flight, follow airline instructions and turn off hearing aid wireless functionality when and as directed. - Turn off hearing aid wireless functionality when this is required.

-NOTE: You must follow the processes below for both hearing aids, even if synchronization is enabled.
+$\textbf{NOTE:} \ \ \text{You must follow the processes below for both hearing aids, even if synchronization is enabled.}$

-Turning off wireless communication (activating Flight Mode) - Zinc-air battery models
+Turning off wireless communication (activating Flight Mode)

 - 1. Open and close the battery door on each hearing aid three times within 10 seconds. - 2.
-A 10-second double tone () means the hearing aid is now in Flight Mode.
+A 10-second double tone $(\square \square)$ means the hearing aid is now in Flight Mode.